UNICO ASSOCIATES

 III.
 Offer (Letter of intent)

 If you meet the property just what you have been looking for, offer made in writing are always best.
 But you should be aware that Letter of Intent in Japan is not legally binding on either the buyer or the seller.
 It is just a little bit better than a verbal offer to the seller.
 Even though a seller may be negotiating with one buyer, this doesn't preclude him from entertaining offers (Letter of Intent) from other buyers.
 Until the purchase contract is accepted by both the buyers and the sellers, the property is open for everyone.
+The agent doesnft have a duty to filter out offers.
+All offers need to be transmitted to the seller promptly.

 • Description of the property